Austroderia: Māori culture

 In Māori pūrākau, toetoe is the child of the gods Tāne Mahuta and Ngaore.
-It is associated with vanity, as the plumes are often understood as the plant tossing its hair into the wind, and one story describes the plant pīngao leaving the ocean to being entranced by the beautful plumes.
+It is associated with vanity, as the plumes are often understood as the plant tossing its hair into the wind, and one story describes the plant pīngao leaving the ocean to being entranced by the beautiful plumes.
 Other pūrākau associate toetoe with shame.

 Toetoe is associated with tohunga rituals, students of tohunga, and mourning ceremonies.
 The Māori used the toetoe leaves to make baskets, kites, mats, wall linings and roof thatching.
 It was also used to make containers to cook food in hot springs, due to the fibres being water-resistant.
 The flower stalks were also useful - as frames for kites, and in tukutuku panelling.
 It also has uses in traditional rongoā medicinal practices, with the seed heads used on fresh wounds to stop bleeding.
 Other medicinal uses included treatment of diarrhoea, kidney complaints, and burns.